 Did Paul Bunyan Really Exist?

 Further evidence of Paul Bunyan can be found in the Great Lakes themselves.
-Paleoclimatologists and environmental scientists alike will make exaggerated claims of a mile thick sheet of heavy glacier ice scraping itself across the continent and carving a lakes basin so epic it’s been described as the nation’s fourth seacoast.
-This is also untrue as the constraint of timescales just don’t fit within the bounds of certainty.
+Paleoclimatologists and geologists alike will make exaggerated claims of a mile thick sheet of heavy glacier ice scraping itself across a region affected by an ancient magma plume that stretched and rifted the crust apart.
+The mighty ice sheets are assumed to have excavated the leftover soft sedimentary rock, carving a lakes basin so epic it’s been described as the nation’s fourth seacoast.
+All of this supposedly happening over a billion years, if you can believe that.
+Bullocks, I say!
+The constraint of timescales just don’t fit within the bounds of certainty.
 It was Paul Bunyan who dug those watering holes for Babe as they worked their way across the country, and that’s that.

 Growing The Faith

 Paul Bunyan Day is held annually on June 28, but we can surely do Him better by setting aside one day each week to remember Paul and the work He did to make our lives better.
-The day of remembrance would have to be a Monday or Friday, the creation of a 4-day workweek would boost productivity.
+The day of remembrance would have to be a Monday or Friday, the creation of a 4-day work week would boost productivity.
+Everyone loves productivity, right?

-A team of authors working independent of one another will compile Paul Bunyan’s scripture, and if they blend fact with fiction it matters not for above all else is the mission to spread American creed.
+Then, a team of authors working independently of one another shall compile Paul Bunyan’s scripture, and if they blend fact with fiction it matters not for above all else is the mission to spread this new American creed.

-With the help of print-on-demand services, well dressed individuals will go door to door peddling our dogma to the docile masses, upselling them on the false grandeur of nationalistic pride.
-As people begin to jump ship, it becomes pertinent that we start a formal club where excerpts from Paul Bunyan stories are read aloud (in a pedophile free zone) to assemblies by someone fluent in His discourse.
-Afterwards, the congregation will be heard singing Paul’s lumberjack campfire songs in peaceful unity and feel like they’re being elevated to a higher level.
+With the help of print-on-demand services, well-dressed individuals will go door to door peddling the Bunyan dogma to the docile masses, upselling them on the false grandeur of nationalistic pride.
+As people begin to jump ship, it will become pertinent to start a formal club where excerpts from Paul Bunyan stories are read aloud (in a pedophile free zone) to assemblies by someone fluent in His discourse.
+Afterward, the congregation will be heard singing Paul’s lumberjack campfire songs in peaceful unity and feel as if they’re being lifted to a higher level.

-Looking back at Paul Bunyan’s life, his unlimited goodness and the prospect of spreading the faith makes me want to stand on top of a mountain with my arms out stretched, jazz hands to the sky and shouting, “I love you Paul Bunyaaaaaaaaan!”
+Looking back at Paul Bunyan’s life, his unlimited goodness and the prospect of spreading the faith makes me want to stand on top of a mountain with arms outstretched, jazz hands to the sky, shouting, “I love you Paul Bunyaaaaaaaaan!”